yongduek/lectures/voar/lecture_plan.md

         1. camera calibration with opencv
         2. DIY undistort by backward mapping

-4. 3D geometry and transformations
+5. 3D geometry and transformations
     - R, t, basis change
     - projection through a camera
         - Understand the meaning of the pose matrix from camera calibration
     - project: display all the camera poses in a graphic world
         - understand where is the camera location and what is the camera direction and the meaning of the pose matrices.

-5. 2D projective transformation by camera rotation in 3D
+6. 2D projective transformation by camera rotation in 3D
     - Problem: Given an image in general, apply a 3D rotation to the camera and obtain a new image.
         - `K`, use a guessed version or use a calibrated camera.
     - Project: rotate the camera for rectification
         - $ H = K R K^{-1} $
         - Choose appropriate $R$ so that the view of the rectangle in the image may warp to a rectangle.

+7. Image feature detection: Keypoints & Descriptors
+    - Corner features
+        - Harris, FAST
+    - Descriptors:
+        - BRIEF, ORB, SIFT
+    - Automatic homography computation between two images of pure rotation or a planr scene
+        - Descriptor matching
+        - RANSAC
+    - project: automatic panorama image stitching

-6. Two View Geometry
+8. Two View Geometry
     - Epipolar geometry
     - Essential matrix / fundamental matrix
     - Project: 3D reconstruction from correspondences